Luis García Guijarro: Franquista

 In 1951 García Guijarro was promoted to ministro plenipotenciario de primera clase, but there is no information on his assignment.
-In 1953 the MFA declared him “en situación de disponible”, effectively given the status of a retiree.
+In 1953 the Ministry of Foreign Affairs declared him “en situación de disponible”, effectively given the status of a retiree.
 Already in his 70s he withdrew into privacy and no longer featured in the press; the exception were his rare appearances in societé columns, usually related to various family events, and acknowledgement of his study on the Levantine orange industry.
 Since then he entirely disappeared from the public eye, though due to his old familiarity with Ignacio Villalonga he was associated with Banco Central and until the mid-1960s he kept writing regular reports on economic and financial situation in the country.
 There are no further details available on the last 10 years of his life.
 Apart from a private necrological note, his death in 1974 went almost entirely unnoticed and no obituaries appeared in the press.